What is a Discogram?

 This procedure is done only in a facility setting.
-You will check into the facility an hour and a half in advance and must fast for 6 hours prior to your procedure.
-You will be brought back and prepped by a nurse on staff and an IV will be placed for conscience sedation.
-In the procedure room you will be placed in the prone position and a fluoroscopy guidance machine will be brought into position.
-Your doctor will then numb the area with a local anesthetic and insert a needle into the disc and inject the dye.
-The procedure takes about 15 – 20 minutes and consists of placing 2-4 needles into the discs and injecting the dye into each one.
-Your doctor will ask you questions about your pain level.
-After the procedure you will be monitored for about 30 minutes.
+You will check-in at one of our facilities an hour and a half in advance and must fast for 6 hours prior to your procedure.
+You will be brought back and prepped by one of our nurses and an IV will be placed for conscience sedation.
+In the procedure room, you will be placed in the prone position and a fluoroscopy guidance machine will be brought into position.
+One of our doctors will then numb the area with a local anesthetic and insert a needle into the disc and inject the dye.
+The procedure takes about 15 – 20 minutes and consists of placing 2 – 4 needles into the discs and injecting the dye into each one.
+One of our doctors will ask you questions about your pain level.
+After the procedure, you will be monitored for about 30 minutes.

 What happens after the injection?